In Through the Out Door: Background

 After the recording sessions at Polar, the album was mixed at Page's personal studio at his home in Plumpton.
-"Wearing and Tearing", "Ozone Baby" and "Darlene"—the last a boogie-woogie based song credited to all band members—were recorded during sessions for this album, but were dropped because of space constraints.
-All later appeared on Coda.
+"Wearing and Tearing", "Ozone Baby" and "Darlene" (which was a boogie-woogie influenced song that credited to all four members) were recorded during sessions for this album, but were omitted from the release because of time constraints and were released only later on the album Coda.

 Songs

-For In Through the Out Door, John Paul Jones is a co-writer on six of the seven songs, a larger share than on any other Led Zeppelin album.
-The album's "South Bound Saurez" and "All My Love" are the only two original Led Zeppelin songs that Page had no part in writing.
-In Through the Out Door is also the group's only studio album for which Bonham received no writing credits.
+For In Through the Out Door, John Paul Jones is a co-writer on six of the seven songs, more than on any other Led Zeppelin album.
+The album's "South Bound Saurez" and "All My Love" are the only two original Led Zeppelin songs to the composition of which Page did not contribute.
+In Through the Out Door is also their only studio album to the composition of which Bonham did not contribute.

-After the guitar-heavy Presence, Page intended to write uncharacteristic guitar parts for In Through the Out Door, citing the solos on "In the Evening" and "Fool in the Rain" as examples and adding: "The thing with In Through the Out Door is that there's nothing like an 'Achilles...' or a 'Kashmir' on there."
+After the guitar-heavy Presence, Page intended to write uncharacteristic guitar parts for In Through the Out Door, such as the solos on "In the Evening" and "Fool in the Rain".
+He said that "The thing with In Through the Out Door is that there's nothing like an 'Achilles...' or a 'Kashmir' on there."

 Side one

-"In the Evening" was planned as the opening track for the album as "a full-blown epic", in order to show that Led Zeppelin could still make good music.
+"In the Evening" was planned as the opening track for the album as "a full-blown epic", in order to show that Led Zeppelin could still make good heavy rock music.
 In an interview, Page explained that he used a violin bow and a Gizmotron effect on his guitar to create the droning sound in the opening section of the song.
-The track features a contrast between the powerful riffs in the main part of the track, against a relatively quiet middle section.
+The track features a contrast between the powerful riffs in the main part of the track, against its relatively quiet middle section.

 "South Bound Saurez" starts with a "rollicking piano intro" played by Jones; author Dave Lewis calls it a "track that conjures up the New Orleans bar room feel of the sleeve."
-Credited to Jones and Robert Plant, it is one of only three officially released original songs by the band not to bear a Jimmy Page composition credit (along with this album's "All My Love", also credited to Jones and Plant, and "Bonzo's Montreux" from Coda, whose composition is credited only to John Bonham).
+It is credited to Jones and Plant, and is one of only three officially released original Led Zeppelin songs to the composition of which Page did not contribute.
+The other two are "All My Love", from the same album, that is credited to only Jones and Plant, and "Bonzo's Montreux" from Coda, that is credited only to John Bonham.

 "Fool in the Rain" was an attempt to combine a samba rhythm with a basic rock tune, resulting in a polyrhythm partway through the song.
 The idea was inspired by Plant explaining that the group must explore new musical territory in order to remain current.
 The basic drum pattern is a Purdie shuffle played by Bonham.

 "Hot Dog" grew out of the band's pre-production rehearsals, where they warmed up by playing a series of old Elvis Presley and Ricky Nelson covers.
 Dave Lewis calls it a "rockabilly country hoe-down" that "owes much to the state of Texas and to the state of a particular female in Texas."